 The External Examiners’ Handbook, which is updated annually, sets out the policies and procedures relating to the appointment, roles, duties, rights and responsibilities of External Examiners.
 It also aligns throughout with Chapter B7 of the QAA’s UK Quality Code for Higher Education.

-A generic list of documents, which sets out details of the documentation received by External Examiners and the relevant timescales, will be circulated to all External Examiners at the start of each academic session.
+A generic list of documents, which sets out details of the documentation received by External Examiners and the relevant timescales, is accessible here.

 External Examiner appointments are made by the University’s Academic Quality and Standards Committee on the authority of Academic Board.
 External Examiners are normally appointed for four academic sessions and a roster of appointments is made available to staff and students.